-As in previous years, we are insisting that every runner carries a lightweight space blanket throughout the race.
-These only cost a couple of pounds from any outdoor shop, and could make a significant difference if you are unfortunate enough to have a fall, particularly if it is in a remote part of the trail.
+We are insisting that every runner carries a lightweight space blanket and a waterproof jacket (with taped seams), throughout the race.
+These items could make a significant difference if you are unfortunate enough to have a fall, particularly if it is in a remote part of the trail.